 You can go to the heart of Kawagoe on foot, by renting a bike, or by using the 500-yen Koedo loop bus.

-You don’t have to go far for a mountainous rural region within daytrip distance of Tokyo.
-Only a little over one hour away from Tokyo’s Ikebukuro Station is Chichibu, a small town surrounded by gorgeous nature.
-In Chichibu, you can visit picturesque temples and shrines and the Hitsujiyama Park with colorful flowers in spring, and just outside of the town there are several amazing hiking areas.
+You don’t have to go far for a mountainous rural region, only a little over one hour away from Tokyo’s Ikebukuro Station is Chichibu, a small town surrounded by gorgeous nature.
+In Chichibu, you can visit picturesque temples and shrines and the Hitsujiyama Park with colorful flowers in spring, and just outside of the town, there are several amazing hiking areas.
 After a long day of exploring the outdoors, there are many onsen where you can soak for total relaxation.
 While the most beautiful time to visit is between spring and autumn when nature is green or in foliage, if you do come in the middle of winter, you should not skip the impressive icicles in several locations around the area.
 Check out our Chichibu tour!

 How to get to Chichibu

 Since the unveiling of the Seibu Chichibu Line in 1969, Chichibu can be reached from Ikebukuro Station, in the northwestern part of Tokyo, within an hour and a half, making for an easy weekend or even day trip from Tokyo.
 Getting to Chichibu is especially easy when using the Red Arrow Limited Express train.
-Discount tickets can be purchased at many stations for a round trip option or two day pass option.
+Discount tickets can be purchased at many stations for a round-trip option or a two-day pass option.
 These stations include Ikebukuro and Takadanobaba stations among others.
 The cost for a 2-day pass is ¥2,320 for adults and ¥1,180 for children.
 As soon as you get off the train you will be welcomed by the mountainous scenery of Chichibu!

 How to get to Nikko